Guest Post by Graphologist Martin Hastings

 Martin conducts handwriting analyses to help people understand themselves and others through their handwriting.
 Graphology can be used for a variety of purposes, for example: recruitment, personal development, team dynamics and career development.
 To find out more, visit insightgraphology.co.uk

-For further handwriting analysis, read our post on the British election candidates back in April 2015.
+, read our post on the British election candidates back in April 2015.